|

 | Issue | Possible Cause | Recommended Solution |

-| MCP server connection fails. | Incorrect URL or expired token. | Verify that the MCP URL and token you entered in the command are accurate when connecting to the MCP server, as explained in Step 3.
+| MCP server connection fails. | Incorrect URL. | Verify that the MCP URL you entered in the command is accurate when connecting to the MCP server, as explained in Step 2.
 Ensure the --transport http flag is included. |

 | VWO MCP tools are not appearing in the Gemini CLI. | Connection timeout or network restrictions. | Check your internet connection and ensure your firewall allows outgoing requests to the VWO MCP endpoint. |